Blockchain Can Bring Transparency Revolution to Charitable Giving

 The amount committed to support charitable organizations, in fact, has continued to reach record levels in dollar terms for three consecutive years and is largely driven by individuals who make up over 70 percent of total giving.

-But despite the billions of dollars in giving, the amount provided to charities Americans feel passionate about has not been able to expand beyond two percent of GDP.
+But despite the billions of dollars in giving, the amount provided to charities Americans feel passionate about has not been able to expand beyond 2 percent of GDP.
 A simple way to say that is charitable giving is not growing.

-Now with advancements in the latest in technologies such as blockchain, industry subject matter experts such as myself are confident that blockchain based technologies can be the missing link to provide the transparency and accountability that charitable organizations need and donors want.
+Now with advancements in the latest in technologies such as blockchain, industry subject matter experts such as myself are confident that blockchain-based technologies can be the missing link to provide the transparency and accountability that charitable organizations need and donors want.

 In its most famous example, the cryptocurrency Bitcoin, users contribute their own computer processing power in order to perform the cryptographic calculations necessary to maintain the ledger and ensure its security.

 What makes a blockchain so unique?
-It comes down to the blockchains ability to create a trust maximized system in which transparency and openness are the norm and not the exception.
+It comes down to the blockchain’s ability to create a trust-maximized system in which transparency and openness are the norm and not the exception.

-Specifically, with a blockchain based system users have the ability to view any transaction at any time.
-Having this capability to see all transactions at all times integrates a level of trust unheard of in todays closed off and “walled garden” approach for software companies.
+Specifically, with a blockchain-based system, users have the ability to view any transaction at any time.
+Having this capability to see all transactions at all times integrates a level of trust unheard of in today’s closed-off and “walled garden” approach for software companies.

-Not only is a blockchain system transparent and open for maximum auditability and verification purposes, the blockchain has the ability to power executable computerized contracts between two or more parties that are programmed into the code.
+Not only is a blockchain system transparent and open for maximum auditability and verification purposes, but the blockchain also has the ability to power executable computerized contracts between two or more parties that are programmed into the code.

-These super contracts are called “smart contracts” and they only execute when predefined conditions are met.
+These super contracts are called “smart contracts,” and they only execute when predefined conditions are met.

 To take this to another level, decentralized autonomous organizations (DAOs) are a bundle of smart contracts working with a predefined set of governance rules that are automatically enforced and executed by the blockchain.

-The fact is, the blockchain has the potential to transform many industries and c-suite executives in the financial services, energy, health care industries and many more are not only beginning to take notice but beginning to put into production applications that will power the next level of the internet.
+The fact is, the blockchain has the potential to transform many industries and c-suite executives in the financial services, energy, health care industries, and many more are not only beginning to take notice but beginning to put into production applications that will power the next level of the internet.

 Currently donors are locked out once they make their charitable donation.
 Besides from infrequent audits that either don’t occur or are months behind what is currently going on, legacy technology is in desperate need of an upgrade.

-My hope is this will not only bring more good to the world but most importantly showcase all the fantastic work the charitable community is doing.
+My hope is this will not only bring more good to the world but, most importantly ,showcase all the fantastic work the charitable community is doing.